alexandre-dacaf/cliware/docs/backlog.md

 - [ ] 🧩 **User Story 3.3 - As a dev, have terminal and global parameters that can be accessed by actionFunction**
     - [ ] 3.3.1 - Find a way for actionFunctions to read and update app and terminal state
+    - [ ] 3.3.2 - On useTaskHandler, pass usePrinter as an argument to actionFunctions
+    - [ ] 3.3.3 - On useTaskHandler, pass app and terminal context to actionFunctions
+    - [ ] 3.3.4 - Create task stream/pipeline context to easily handle state and dispatch, and pass this context to actionFunction on useTaskHandler

 ## Epic 4: Outputs